lostjared/ats/README.md

 # ats

-Work in progress.
-In early stages still, but the goal of this project is to teach myself more about interpreters.
-This program just plays around with a few different concepts, but borrows a lot of the instructions and concepts from the book "the Atari Assembler".
-This is not an exact implementation I have made a few mistakes but was intended as a learning experience.
+This project is currently under development and is in its initial phases.
+The primary objective is self-education on interpreters.
+It experiments with various concepts, drawing significant inspiration from the book "the Atari Assembler".
+While not a precise replication, and despite some errors, it's aimed at providing a valuable learning experience.

-Program requires: autoconf, automake, libtool, make, g++, readline
+Necessary tools for the program include: autoconf, automake, libtool, make, g++, and readline."

 First you need to install the GNU readline library if on OS X compile readline6 then install to /usr/local/